Digitalele/ReactWineNotes/README.md

-React Wine Notes in an app that allow you to store wine that you like in a Firebase databse.
+React Wine Notes is an app that allow you to store wine that you like in a Firebase databse.